amenadiel/loopback-apidoc-bridge/README.md

 ### Removal of /client

-The original [loopback-example-app](https://github.com/strongloop/loopback-example-app) includes an example client webpage, but since it just an example, I decided to use that folder as the targer for ApiDocs files and scripts.
+The original [loopback-example-app](https://github.com/strongloop/loopback-example-app) includes an example client webpage, but since it doesn't affect the app's logic, I decided to use that folder as the targer for ApiDocs files and scripts.

-That way, there's no need to touch server.js.
+That way, there's no need to touch server.js nor its routes.
 Instead, the app's fallback path will show the apidocs generated files when you request http://localhost:3000/.

 ### Configure and run the application